 Whether your dog was cremated or you’re choosing to bury him, it’s a good idea to hold a memorial for your dog.
 This certainly won’t rid you of your grief, but will help bring closure to you.

-Invite whomever you’d like to invite, and welcome others’ words about your pet.
+Invite whomever you’d like to invite, and welcome others’ words about your beloved boy or girl.
 Your memorial doesn’t have to be on the day you bury your dog; choose a day that you’ll be able to observe year after year.